-Aerobiosys Innovations Private Limited
+Aerobiosys Innovations Pvt.
+Ltd.

-As on August 2022
+As on January 2023

 - PAN India with focus on Tamil Nadu, Telangana, Karnataka, Andhra Pradesh and Kerala

 Rajesh Yadav CEO and Founder, Aerobiosys Innovations

 The support from SAMRIDH has proved to be invaluable in advancing our vision to provide affordable ICU-based care facilities in hard-to-reach areas of India.
 This partnership has enabled us to scale up production, expand our team, and enhance branding to secure government tenders and orders from private hospitals.
 It has motivated us to achieve the goal of serving one million lives by the end of 2022.

 SAMRIDH’s support will enable Aerobiosys in deploying 50 ventilators in resource-constrained hospitals in tier 2, 3 & 4 cities and rural areas within the country.
 The deployment strategy includes government and small private hospitals empanelled with Pradhan Mantri Jan Arogya Yojana (PMJAY) and other government schemes.
 In addition to the financial support, SAMRIDH is enabling Aerobiosys in additional resource mobilization, quality assurance, capacity building, expansion strategy, and generating greater impact on the ground.